Frequently Asked Questions

 WILL THERE BE A MOVIE OR TV SHOW FOR YOUR BOOKS?

 As of right now, none of my books are contracted for a movie or TV show.
-I do have Hollywood representation shopping around The Secret Diamond Sisters to TV studios, and will update you all if anything happens with that!
+I’ll keep you posted if that changes!

 WHAT’S YOUR FAVORITE WRITING ENVIRONMENT?